jessecns/GeoGo_DockerAWS/README.md

-<h1><strong> COMP6905 AWS/Docker Project </strong></h1>
+# COMP6905 AWS/Docker Project

 The following instructions describe how to successfully deploy an extended user authentication Django web application using CloudFormation stack and docker-compose script.

 Alternatively, you can follow along to this youtube tutorial http://........

-<h2>Overview</h2>
+## Overview
-1. Create cloudformation stack
+- Create cloudformation stack
-2. Edit .env values
+- Edit .env values
-3. Build and push docker image to DockerHub
+- Build and push docker image to DockerHub
-4. Launch docker-compose to run container on AWS
+- Launch docker-compose to run container on AWS

 <h2>Instructions</h2>
 <h3>CloudFormation Stack</h3>